augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_ldos_silver_np.md

 nonrad_ldos_z_analytic_shortdistance = zeros(nz,2)
 nonrad_ldos_x_analytic_shortdistance = zeros(nz,2)
 ```
-The values of the permittivity is taken directly from the manuscript, that correspond with the permittivity at the specific wavelengths, as can be checked in E.W.
+The values of the permittivity are taken directly from Carminati et al. manuscript, that correspond with the permittivity at the specific wavelengths, as can be checked in E.W.
 Palik, Handbook of Optical Constants of Solids, Academic Press, San Diego, 1985 for bulk silver.

 ## Computing the LDOS

-We can then open a loop and computes the LDOS as follows:
+We can loop through distances and wavelenghts to compute the LDOS as follows:

 ```julia
 # ldos calculation at both wavelengths and all distances